SS Lafayette (1914): Mexique

+Sea out of New Orleans.
+The Mexique did a cruise of Mexico City, Veracruz, Cristobal, Kingston, and Havana from Feb 26, 1936 to Mar 17, 1936. where notable jazz musician Ellis Stratakos performed.
+In 1939 Mexique was taken out of service, but then returned to service to make two voyages carrying Spanish Republican refugees to Mexico.

 In September 1939, when the Second World War began, the French government requisitioned Mexique as an auxiliary cruiser.
 She was commissioned with the pennant number X22.
 She seems then to have been returned to her owners, possibly on 17 November 1939.
 But in April 1940 she was requisitioned again as an auxiliary cruiser.
 She took part in the Norwegian campaign as a troop ship.

 During the Battle of France on 2 June Mexique was in Marseille, and her anti-aircraft guns took part in the defence of the port against a German air raid.
 On 19 June she arrived in the Gironde estuary to evacuate members of the National Assembly and take them to French North Africa.
 A German mine sank her off Le-Verdon-Sur-Mer, but without loss of life.